 The ReadNT function does a non-transactional read of field f from object o, putting the result in v.
 In the common case, the only overhead is to check that the read value is not FLAG.
 However, if the value read is FLAG, the thread must copy back the field value from the most-recently committed transaction (aborting all other transactions) and try again.
-The copy-back procedure will notify the caller if this is a "false flag", in which case the value of this field really is FLAG.
-The kill_writers constant is passed to the copy-back procedure to indicate that only transactional writers need be aborted, not transactional readers.
-All possible races are confined to the copy-back procedure.
+The copy-back procedure will notify the caller if this is a

-3Store Conditional will fail if the target of the Load Linked is written to, even if the value written is identical to value previously in the location.
+3Store-Conditional will fail if the target of the Load-Linked is written to, even if the value written is identical to value previously in the location.